 Take some time to think about what really makes you happy.
 Don’t worry about what other people will think.
 Be you.

 Make your goals as clear as possible.
-It’s not enough to say you want to earn $100,000 a year.
+It’s not enough to say you want to earn $100,000 per year.
 You have to have an idea of how you’re going to achieve the goal and the steps you’ll need to take.

 Write It Down